JuliaLang/julia/stdlib/Random/docs/src/index.md

 type, which is a wrapper over the OS provided entropy.

 Most functions related to random generation accept an optional `AbstractRNG` as the first argument, `rng` , which defaults to the global one if not provided.
-Morever, some of them accept optionally dimension specifications `dims...` (which can be given as a tuple) to generate arrays of random values.
+Moreover, some of them accept optionally dimension specifications `dims...` (which can be given as a tuple) to generate arrays of random values.